Miztec (schooner barge): Final voyage

 The Blodgett fleet of the Zillah, Miztec, and Peshtigo locked through the Soo headed for a spring gale and the Miztecs doom on Friday 13 May 1921.
 The wooden steamer Zillah was towing the schooner barges Miztec and Peshtigo.
 The Zillah and Miztec carried bulk salt bound for Duluth, Minnesota and the empty Peshtigo was scheduled for drop off at Munising, Michigan.

 10 mi west of Whitefish Point, the fleet met the full brunt of the storm's heavy snow and near hurricane-force winds.
 The 31-year-old wooden Zillah started taking on water when her seams twisted open in the raging seas.
 Her 785 hp steam engine could barely maintain her bow to the seas.
 The master of the Zillah decided to turn around and take shelter in Whitefish Bay.
 The Zillahs tow line broke during the strain of the turn, stranding the Miztec and Peshtigo in the storm, and then the tow line between the two barges broke.

 In an effort to reach the lee of Whitefish Point, the Peshtigo set short sails that the wind soon shredded.
 The Peshtigo dragged both anchors as the wind and waves forced her toward shore, and the pounding surf of the dangerous shallows.
 When the crew of the Vermilion Point Life-saving Station saw the Peshtigos struggle, they launched two surfboats that were destroyed by the crashing sea.
-The Peshigos anchors finally caught hold about 1/4 mi from shore and she and her crew survived the storm.
+The Peshtigos anchors finally caught hold about 1/4 mi from shore and she and her crew survived the storm.